a-thousand-channels/ORTE-backend/README.md

 # ORTE-backend

 Simple, straightforward backend for creating and managing places/POIs (or in german "Orte") and additional informations of a web-based map.
+Output is a public available API w/JSON.

 Based on Ruby on Rails 5, Postgres, jQuery, Leaflet and Foundation 6.

 This application is a its very beginning, work in progress.

 ![preview](https://raw.githubusercontent.com/ut/ORTE-backend/master/app/assets/images/ORTE-backend-dev-002.jpg)